atomiclabs/hyperdex/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "\U0001F680 Feature request"
+name: '🚀 Feature request'
-about: Suggest an idea for HyperDEX
+about: 'Suggest an idea for HyperDEX'
 ---

 **Describe the feature**